syncfusion-content/asp.netwebforms-docs/aspnet/Diagram/Serialization.md

 {% endhighlight %}

-This json data can be converted to string and stored for future use.
+This JSON data can be converted to string and stored for future use.
 The following snippet illustrates how to save the serialized JSON into local storage.

 {% highlight js %}

-//Saves the json object in to local storage localStorage.setItem("diagram", JSON.stringify(json));
+//Saves the JSON object in to local storage localStorage.setItem("diagram", JSON.stringify(json));

 {% endhighlight %}

 Diagram can also be saved as raster or vector image files.
-For more information about saving the Diagram as images, refer to [Exporting](/js/Diagram/Exporting "Exporting").
+For more information about saving the Diagram as images, refer to [Exporting](/aspnet/Diagram/Exporting "Exporting").

 ## Load